 4. bacterial infection of the lungs

-Two friends are eating together on a dining table.
+Two friends are eating together at a dining table.
 One of them suddenly starts coughing while swallowing some food.
-This coughing would have been due to improper movement of
+This coughing would have been due to improper movement of:

 The figure given below shows a small part of the human lung where exchange of gases takes place.
 In which one of the options given below, the one part A, B, C or D is correctly identified along with its function?